 Under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 (the ADR Regulations) businesses must provide consumers who wish to pursue a complaint beyond the business’s internal procedures with:

-Bizarrely this means that a business must give the consumer details of an ADR scheme but the business does not have to agree to use that scheme!
+Bizarrely, this means that a business must give the consumer details of an ADR scheme but the business does not have to agree to use that scheme!
 The ADR Regulations implement an EU Directive.
-As such the ADR Regulations are part of UK law and, therefore, will remain UK law even following exit from the EU unless the UK decides to repeal the ADR Regulations.
+As such the ADR Regulations are part of UK law and, therefore, will remain UK law even further to the UK’s exit from the EU, unless the UK decides to repeal the ADR Regulations.